Best in Class: Top Apocalypse Movies by Genre

 All joking aside, this film about a deal between the archangel Gabriel and the demon Mammon that threatens humanity with hell on Earth has three things going for it.

 1. Keanu Reeves.
-His jaded, take no shit Constantine is different from the comics, but is a pretty cool anti-hero.
+His take no shit, ass-kicking Constantine is different from the comics, but remains a pretty cool anti-hero.

 2. Tilda Swinton.
 Her androgynous Gabriel is self-righteous and imperious, and just about ten pounds of villain in a nine pound bag.